palomachain/paloma-docs/docs/src/guide/contracts.md

 applications unlock new avenues of value-transfer through enabling unique transaction flows not provided by Paloma's native modules.

+Smart contracts on Paloma are written in Rust, using the CosmWasm framework.

 :::tip

 To better understand the building blocks of the smart contract you will build in this tutorial,